Rhyzodiastes xii: Discovery

 southern coast in the contentious South China Sea.
-The Rhyzodiastes (Temoana) xii, which can be loosely translated as 'Xi’s Rhyzodiastes', lives in decaying logs in the rainforests of the Jianfeng mountain range.
+The Rhyzodiastes (Temoana) xii, which can be loosely translated as 'Xi's Rhyzodiastes', lives in decaying logs in the rainforests of the Jianfeng mountain range.

 Wang collected three samples, including one male found in rotten wood and another male pulled from cow dung.
 It is an example of a wrinkled bark beetle, which is part of the broader ground beetle family, which includes gas-emitting bombardier beetles.

 Naming

-In an article published in the peer-reviewed taxonomy journal Zootaxa, Wang wrote that “…this specific epithet is dedicated to Dr. Xi Jinping, the President of China, for his leadership making our motherland stronger and stronger.”
+In an article published in the peer-reviewed taxonomy journal Zootaxa, Wang wrote that "…this specific epithet is dedicated to Dr. Xi Jinping, the President of China, for his leadership making our motherland stronger and stronger."

-The entomologist also says that “The Rhyzodiastes (Temoana) is very rare – you might not encounter a single one even after 10 field collection sessions – and it also eats rotten wood for food… so it’s a metaphor for Xi Jinping, a rare person you only encounter once a century, and specifically his controls on corruption [eating rot], which will allow Chinese corruption to gradually disappear”.
+The entomologist also says that "The Rhyzodiastes (Temoana) is very rare – you might not encounter a single one even after 10 field collection sessions – and it also eats rotten wood for food… so it's a metaphor for Xi Jinping, a rare person you only encounter once a century, and specifically his controls on corruption [eating rot], which will allow Chinese corruption to gradually disappear".

 Wang's description of the beetle included minute detail, including the 'lustrous' sheen of its body and 'genital segment… with handle moderately long and narrowly rounded at the tip'.
-He says that Xi’s name has been presented respectfully, adding the Latin “i", to show a male possessive, resulting in "Xii".
+He says that Xi's name has been presented respectfully, adding the Latin "i", to show a male possessive, resulting in "Xii".

 Censorship by Chinese authorities

 Censors in China have clamped down on any online references to the new beetle species.
-Wang had not only named the beetle for paramount leader Xi, but also added the word “wolf” in Chinese: 习氏狼条脊甲 (literally, “Xi's wolf-stripe-spined beetle”).
-The word wolf was added to indicate that it was a beetle, differentiating it from the cockroach which has relatively soft outer body.
+Wang had not only named the beetle for paramount leader Xi, but also added the word "wolf" in Chinese: 习氏狼条脊甲 (literally, "Xi's wolf-stripe-spined beetle").

 The beetle's name has been banned from China's social media platform Sina Weibo.
-A Weibo search resulted in a message saying: “due to relevant laws and policies, results for ‘Xi Surnamed Wolf Spine Carapace’ cannot be shown.”
+A Weibo search resulted in a message saying: "due to relevant laws and policies, results for 'Xi Surnamed Wolf Spine Carapace' cannot be shown."

-On 11 July 2016, a government censorship instruction was posted, saying: "All websites find and delete the article: Entomologists Report: Scholars Use ‘Daddy Xi’[sic] to Name a New Type of Beetle, and related information".
-Nicknames for Xi Jinping include “Uncle Xi” (Xi Dàda 习大大).
-A number of related keywords were blocked on blogs, public accounts, forums and electronic message boards, including the terms: “Xi beetle”, “Xi dung beetle", “Xi clan beetle", “Xi Dada beetle” and “Xi tiger".
+On 11 July 2016, a government censorship instruction was posted, saying: "All websites find and delete the article: Entomologists Report: Scholars Use 'Daddy Xi'[sic] to Name a New Type of Beetle, and related information".
+Nicknames for Xi Jinping include "Uncle Xi" (Xi Dàda 习大大).
+A number of related keywords were blocked on blogs, public accounts, forums and electronic message boards, including the terms: "Xi beetle", "Xi dung beetle", "Xi clan beetle", "Xi Dada beetle" and "Xi tiger".

 Despite the attempts at censorship, many Chinese language reports were available outside the Great Firewall, so people within China could still access them by using virtual private networks (VPNs).